 Subject areas include:

-According to HESA, 91.7% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 96.3% of students from the 2015/16 academic year went into employment or further study within six months after graduating.

 Facilities and Services